benmvp/slides/2017/nodevember/why-react.md

 [![Dan Abramov's tweet about how React code remains understandable as app gets more complex](../../img/why-react/dan-abramov-reactive-tweet.png)](https://twitter.com/dan_abramov/status/930380316463726593)

 NOTES:
-- When folks look at simple examples of "reactivity" in React, they find it to be too verbose
+- When folks look at simple examples of "reactivity" in React, they find it to be too verbose; and it is
 - But with React trades conciseness for predictability
 - So you end up spending more time explicitly wiring things up together
 - Buuuut... structure of your code can more or less stay the same as complexity grows
-- Certainly not the case with Backbone; things got cray
+- Certainly not the case with jQuery or Backbone; things got cray
-- But prepare yourself for the fact that it'll feel like you're writing "more code"
+- But prepare yourself for the fact that it'll feel like you're writing "more code" in the beginning

 =====

 # 5. Sophisticated reconciler

-### (aka Virual DOM)
+### (aka Virtual DOM)

 NOTES:
 - Let's talk about our 5th reason for the transition:
-- The killer feature of React
+- The killer feature of React: the Reconciler aka Virtual DOM
 - Whenever anyone talks about React it's the cool feature they talk about
-- Up until this point, it's looked like `render()` was rendering to the DOM
+- So up until this point, it's looked like `render()` was rendering to the DOM
 - But it's not...

 /////

-## React reconciler makes efficient updates easy
+## React reconciler makes efficient updates easy 💯

 ```js
 class Incrementer extends React.Component {